I’ve earned a living from my online businesses for over a decade. I own three websites in different industries. Combined, they make over $1M annually.

 Which Topic Works Best for Affiliate Marketing?

 I have a formula for picking the right website to start based on the topic.
-Go through each one and ask yourself these questions:

 - Can I write 50 detailed articles on this topic?